 “A growing number of individuals are impacted by Alzheimer’s disease, related dementia, Parkinson’s disease and other movement disorders,” said Kathy Tuckey, patient educator and outreach coordinator for Augusta University Movement and Memory Disorder Center of Excellence.
 “The diseases are often age-related, so as the baby boomers age, we’re seeing a larger number of people who are affected.”

-This is why Augusta University Movement and Memory Disorder Center of Excellence works to educate consumers and patients, family and professional caregivers, and allied health care professionals on treatment options and the latest research.
+Augusta University Movement and Memory Disorder Center of Excellence works to educate consumers and patients, family and professional caregivers, and allied health care professionals on treatment options and the latest research.

 “We look forward to offering an in-depth focus on neurodegenerative diseases and helping individuals navigate through the challenges associated with having a chronic disease,” Tuckey said.
 “A person living with a chronic disease looks for ways they can have purpose.
 Part of that purpose may include participating in clinical trials and research.
 We want attendees to leave with knowledge of the life-changing innovations we have right here, as well as new ideas, a strategy, hope and understanding that they’re not alone.”